-Please peruse the walking tour offerings and if you have any questions, feel free to ask!
-Also, if you’re interested in a custom or private tour, just let me know.
+If you’re looking for the best in Chicago walking tours, then you have come to the right place!
+Please peruse the offerings and if you have any questions, feel free to ask!
+If you are interested in a custom or private tour, just let me know.
 I like doing them.
 I’ll rock it out for you.

-Reservations are required for all walking tours: You can either purchase tickets on the website, or you can call me 773.593.4873 or write me at email@example.com
+Reservations are required for all Chicago walking tours: You can either purchase tickets on the website, or you can call me 773.593.4873 or write me at margaret(at)chicagoelevated.com.

 EXPECTATIONS: About a mile and a half, good amount of walking, ups and downs and escalators, etc.

 I LOVE WINTER!!!
 I’m totally serious, I really do.
 It’s pretty and quiet and the steel gray of the sky and the steel gray of the buildings and it’s all just so cool and strong and Chicago.
 And there’s something to going out on a long, brisk, winter walk and then coming inside, rosy-cheeked, getting warm, rubbing hands, sipping tea…